Rental Car Insurance, Explained

 You would still be on the hook for damages to your own rental vehicle and medical expenses for anybody in your vehicle as a result of the accident.

 Collision insurance will cover the costs of damages to your rental vehicle should you hit someone else’s car or another object.
-Comprehensive insurance will cover you for damage to your vehicle arising from sources other than a collision with another driver, like storms, vandalism, or theft.
+Comprehensive insurance will cover you for damage to your vehicle arising from sources other than a collision with another driver, like storms, vandalism, theft, or acts of God.

 If you do have coverage on your rental car insurance through your regular insurance package, the usual deductible and policy limits will apply to your rental vehicle, too.